Desperately seeking good people

 Digitalize out of the crisis

 The team at Walserhuus Sertig demonstrates how digitization can be used to counter the skilled staff shortage.
 In a Swiss three-star hotel located in a remote side valley of Davos, the gastronomy software from the German supplier gastronovi is easing the staffing situation.
-Orders are sent directly from the table to the bar and kitchen with the software, allowing them to be processed without delay.
+Orders are sent directly from the table to the bar and kitchen.
+The software athem to be processed without delay.
 Runners then bring the food to the tables.
 “Thanks to gastronovi, we save at least half a person’s manpower because the staff no longer have to cover so many distances,” says the owner Annalies Biäsch happily.
 The gastronovi ordering system, which allows guests to place their beverage and food requests using their own smartphones, is expected to take even more pressure off the staff.
 “At the moment, only about five percent of our guests use it, but in five years the numbers will look very different,” says Annalies Biäsch.
 “The ordering system takes a lot of pressure off the staff, and it helps you keep staff costs in check.”

 Together is better!

 Family-owned establishments in Rhineland-Palatinate are now combating the personnel crisis in a way that is as proactive as it is likable.
 With the new network Working Family, which was founded by the federal state’s chambers of industry and commerce and sponsored by the Ministry of Economics, the participating businesses present themselves as attractive employers.
-The network’s support ranges from checklists for building an employer brand to the company’s own job board and joint marketing – most importantly, it also offers the opportunity to exchange ideas and learn from each other.
+The network’s support ranges from checklists for building an employer brand to the company’s own job board and joint marketing.
+But, most importantly, it also offers the opportunity to exchange ideas and learn from each other.
 After all, crises are often best solved together!